-An entity shall apply this Standard for annual periods beginning on or after 1 January 2013.
+- An entity shall apply this Standard for annual periods beginning on or after 1 January 2013.
 Earlier application is permitted.
-If an entity applies this Standard for an earlier period, it shall disclose that fact.

-- An entity shall apply this Standard retrospectively, in accordance with SB-FRS 8

-Accounting Policies, Changes in Accounting Estimates and Errors, except that: - (a) an entity need not adjust the carrying amount of assets outside the scope of this Standard for changes in employee benefit costs that were included in the carrying amount before the date of initial application.
-The date of initial application is the beginning of the earliest prior period presented in the first financial statements in which the entity adopts this Standard. - (b) in financial statements for periods beginning before 1 January 2014, an entity need not present comparative information for the disclosures required by paragraph 145 about the sensitivity of the defined benefit obligation. - SB-FRS 113, issued in September 2011, amended the definition of fair value in paragraph 8 and amended paragraph 113.
-An entity shall apply those amendments when it applies SB-FRS 113.
+If an entity applies this Standard for an earlier period, it shall disclose that fact. - An entity shall apply this Standard retrospectively, in accordance with SB-FRS 8 Accounting Policies, Changes in Accounting Estimates and Errors, except that: - (a) an entity need not adjust the carrying amount of assets outside the scope of this Standard for changes in employee benefit costs that were included in the carrying amount before the date of initial application.
+The date of initial application is the beginning of the earliest prior period presented in the first financial statements in which the entity adopts this Standard. - (b) in financial statements for periods beginning before 1 January 2014, an entity need not present comparative information for the disclosures required by paragraph 145 about the sensitivity of the defined benefit obligation.

-Appendix Amendments to other FRSs
+Appendix Amendments to other SB-FRSs

-This appendix sets out amendments to other FRSs that are a consequence of amending SB-FRS 19 in September 2011.
+This appendix sets out amendments to other SB-FRSs that are a consequence of the Accountant-General amending SB-FRS 19 in June 2011.
 An entity shall apply these amendments when it applies SB-FRS 19 as amended.
 Amended paragraphs are shown with new text underlined and deleted text struck through.